-Disks added to the spare pool will be displayed under Spare Pool and can be removed by checking the box before the target drive, then click the Remove Spare button.
+Disks added to the spare pool will be displayed under the Spare Pool and removed by checking the box before the target drive and then clicking the Remove Spare button.

-Physical drives marked as a spare will automatically be added to an array whenever there is a disk failure.
-This feature minimizes the chances of a data loss by reducing the time an array is in the critical status.
+Physical drives marked as spare will automatically be added to an array whenever a disk fails.
+This feature minimizes the chances of data loss by reducing the time an array is in critical status.